rmeyerth/lard-site/docs/examples/mal.md

 ```bash
 gradle clean shadowJar
 ```
-### Running the project
+### Using the Languages Runner
-Once the project has been built, to run runner class type the following:
+Once the project has been built, to run the runner class type the following:
 ```bash
 java -jar ./build/libs/mal-0.1-all.jar
 ```